pyladies-brazil/grupo-de-estudos-de-algoritmos/cracking-the-coding-interview/README.md

 #### 9 - String Rotation - string_rotation.py

-Assumeyou have a method isSubstringwhich checks if one word is a substring of another.
+Assumeyou have a method isSubstring which checks if one word is a substring of another.
 Given two strings, sl and s2, write code to check if s2 is a rotation of sl using only one call to isSubstring (e.g., "waterbottle" is a rotation of"erbottlewat")